Divine Child High School

-Divine Child Catholic Schools together have nearly 1,400 students enrolled K-12, making it the fourth largest private school community in the State.
-Over 11,000 students have graduated from Divine Child High School.

 The school is located on a 20-acre campus that includes a new athletic complex and fitness center, which was financed through an ongoing capital campaign that has raised five million in capital to date.

 Overview

 Divine Child High School is a highly rated, Catholic, college-preparatory high school located in Dearborn, Michigan.
 Divine Child is ranked among the top 15% of private high schools in the State of Michigan as of the 2021–2022 school year.
-It is the State's largest Catholic co-ed high school, enrolling over 870 students from 55 different zip codes; minority enrollment at the school is 18.6 percent, and the student-teacher ratio is 12:1.
+It is the State's largest Catholic co-ed high school, enrolling nearly 900 students from 55 different zip codes; minority enrollment at the school is 18.6 percent, and the student-teacher ratio is 12:1.

+Divine Child Catholic Schools, with a total enrollment of approximately 1,500 students across grades K-12, ranks as the second largest private school community in the State.